Etiology

 • if both subclavian arteries are affected, systemic BP can be measured only in the unaffected legs

-• if both subclavian arteries are affected, and the patient has coarctation of the descending aorta and/or involvement of both iliac/femoral arteries, accurate noninvasive BP measurement is not possible ⇒ central arterial pressure may be measured via angiography to detect occult hypertension
+• if both subclavian arteries are affected, and the patient has also coarctation of the descending aorta, and/or involvement of both iliac/femoral arteries, accurate noninvasive BP measurement is impossible ⇒ central arterial pressure measurement via angiography may be required to detect occult hypertension

 • hypertensive retinopathy